SIGN UP FOR NEWSLETTERS

 - Construction: 2021

 - Traffic Impacts: Single-lane closures (one lane open in each direction).
 One lane is maintained on Coe Road / 12th Street at all times.
 Access will be maintained to all businesses and medical facilities.

 - Improvements: The project includes pavement repairs, curb, and gutter repairs; sidewalk replacement and ADA improvements; and replacement of traffic signals at 1st Avenue and 12th Street.
-As part of the project partnership with MedQuarter, aesthetic improvements are also included, such as decorative brick pavers, colored sidewalk, tree planting, and street light upgrades (privately funded).
+As part of the project partnership with MedQuarter, aesthetic improvements are also included, such as decorative brick pavers, colored sidewalks, tree planting, and street light upgrades (privately funded).